mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 Can be improved by filtering out shots which can never reach the target, e.g. when their x velocity is 0 before or after the target.

 ## Day 18

+Use `JsonParser` to get an easy nested representation of the input before parsing it to nested `Node` with either value or left and right `Node` aka snailfish number.

+merge and reduce the parsed snailfish numbers until the whole list was processed and return the recursive calculated magnitude for part 1.

 ## Day 19
 ## Day 20